Britain's car industry may inspire more balanced economic recovery

 Only a third of the parts in a British-built cars are made in Britain, compared with half elsewhere.
 Improving this could add 3 billion pounds to economic output, making attracting foreign parts makers a government priority.

-Mike Matthews, European managing director for another Japanese parts firm, Nifco, said generous government grants in England "made a huge difference".
+Mike Matthews, European managing director for another Japanese parts firm, Nifco (7988.T), said generous government grants in England "made a huge difference".

 However, there is still a danger that consumer demand could falter before investment and exports take up the slack.